-Justice Kennedy explained that the federal statute was unconstitutional viewpoint discrimination because the government permitted "a positive or benign mark but not a derogatory one," which "reflects the Government's disapproval of a subset of messages it finds offensive," which is "the essence of viewpoint discrimination."105 And it was viewpoint discriminatory even if it "applies in equal measure to any trademark that demeans or offends."106
+Justice Kennedy explained that the federal statute was unconstitutional viewpoint discrimination because the government permitted "a positive or benign mark but not a derogatory one," which "reflects the Government's disapproval of a subset of messages it finds offensive," which is "the essence of viewpoint discrimination."126 And it was viewpoint discriminatory even if it "applies in equal measure to any trademark that demeans or offends."127

-In 2019, the Supreme Court reaffirmed its rigorous rejection of viewpoint discrimination.
+In 2019, the Supreme Court reaffirmed its rigorous rejection of viewpoint discrimination in Matal when it decided Iancu v.
+Brunetti.
 The challenged terms in Iancu were "immoral" and "slanderous" and, once again, the Court found the terms were viewpoint discriminatory because they allowed government officials to pick and choose which speech to allow.

-In her opinion for the Court, Justice Kagan explained that "immoral" and "scandalous" insert a "facial viewpoint bias in the law [that] results in viewpoint-discriminatory application."107 The Lanham Act, was unconstitutional because:
+In her opinion for the Court, Justice Kagan explained that "immoral" and "scandalous" insert a "facial viewpoint bias in the law [that] results in viewpoint-discriminatory application."128 The Lanham Act, was unconstitutional because:

 [I]t allows registration of marks when their messages accord with, but not when their messages defy, society's sense of decency or propriety.
-Put the pair of overlapping terms together and the statute, on its face, distinguishes between two opposed sets of ideas: those aligned with conventional moral standards and those hostile to them; those inducing societal nods of approval and those provoking offense and condemnation.
-The statute favors the former, and disfavors the latter.108
+Put the pair of overlapping terms together and the statute, on its face, distinguishes between two opposed sets of